willhaslett/covid-19-growth/README.md

 This repo aims to provide a sensible starting point and some useful functions for ongoing work in Pandas/Python using the JH data.

+The Jupyter Notebook contains a stub demonstrating the use of `lmfit` with these data

 Cloning vs forking: no breaking changes to `etl.py` are anticipated, only additional features.
 Current development priority is integrating the 2019 US census population data by state, sub-region, and region